-- Due to the specific challenges in the analysis of industrial data mentioned by Wilhelm et al. - 77 [9], the accessibility of the data itself and the accessibility domain specific knowledge play a - 78 key role in obtaining robust ML models or further insights and knowledge about e.g., products - 79 or processes.
-Module 1 of PIA therefore consists of an UI to easily access (meta)data and - 80 knowledge as well as a knowledge base in form of a lessons learned register.
-M1 can be seen as - a complementing add-on component to internal knowledge repositories like company wikis [11] - and detabases like InflueDD [12] on ManageDD [12].
-Cuidanas on houst according of structure - and databases like InfluxDB [12] or MongoDB [13].
-Guidance on how to record and structure - data and metadata can be found in the checklist [4] presented in chapter 2.3 as well. - 84 To learn from previous projects and retrieve knowledge to use in future projects, lessons learned - are a well-established method in project management [14].
-In the context of the framework PIA, - 86 the lessons learned register is organized and structured like the checklist presented in M2 and - 87 contains high-quality lessons learned for each specific chapter of the checklist.
-Rowe et al. [14] - 88 structure the formulation of lessons learned into the five subsequent steps: identify, document, - analyze, store, and retrieve.
+- 76 Due to the specific challenges in the analysis of industrial data mentioned by Wilhelm et al. - [9], the accessibility of the data itself and the accessibility of domain-specific knowledge play - a crucial role in obtaining robust ML models or further insights and knowledge about, e.g., - 79 products or processes.
+Module 1 of PIA, therefore, consists of a UI to access easily (meta)data - and knowledge as well as a knowledge base in the form of a lessons learned register.
+M1 can be - seen as a complementing add-on component to internal knowledge repositories like company wikis [11] and databases like InfluxDB [12] or MonqoDB [13].
+Guidance on recording and - structuring data and metadata can be found in the checklist [4] presented in chapter 2.3 as well. - To learn from previous projects and retrieve knowledge to use in future projects, lessons learned are a well-established method in project management [14].
+In the context of the framework PIA, - the lessons learned register is organized and structured like the checklist presented in M2 and - contains high-quality lessons learned for each specific chapter of the checklist.
+Rowe et al. [14] - structure the formulation of lessons learned into the five subsequent steps: identify, document, - analyze, store, and retrieve.
 Moreover, they describe these steps in more detail and provide a - 90 template for lessons learned.
-The technical standard DOE-STD-7501-99 [15] suggests that each - 91 lesson learned should contain the following five elements: - Understandable explanation of the lesson - Context on how the lesson was learned - Advantages of applying the lesson and potential future applications - Contact information for further information - Key data fields increase the findability - 97 Additionally, Patton [16] distinguishes lessons learned into lessons learned hypothesis and - 98 high-quality lessons learned.
-While a lessons learned hypothesis is a lesson learned with one - 99 supporting evidence, high-quality lessons learned could be approved in multiple projects.
-To - ensure the quality of the lessons learned, Patton [16] further formulated ten questions in his - paper for generating such high-quality lessons learned.
-Moreover, he recommended reviewing - 102 lessons learned periodically regarding their usefulness and sorting out obsolete lessons learned - to maintain the high-quality. - Figure 2 shows the approach proposed in this contribution.
-After analyzing a given use case, - specific results were achieved.
-In a retrospective, the whole project is evaluated, and lessons - learned are formulated according to the five steps of Rowe et al. [14].
-If the lessons learned - 107 (hypothesis) can be validated in further projects, they get added to the lessons learned register. - The lessons learned register is reviewed regularly to ensure relevance and actuality.
+The technical standard DOE-STD-7501-99 [15] suggests that each - 91 lesson learned should contain the following five elements: - 92 Understandable explanation of the lesson - Context on how the lesson was learned - Advantages of applying the lesson and potential future applications - 95 Contact information for further information - Key data fields increase the findability

+97 Additionally, Patton [16] distinguishes lessons learned into lessons learned hypothesis and 98 high-quality lessons learned.
+While a lessons learned hypothesis is a lesson learned with one 99 supporting evidence, high-quality lessons learned could be approved in multiple projects.
+To 100 ensure the quality of the lessons learned, Patton [16] further formulated ten questions in his 101 paper for generating such high-quality lessons learned.
+Moreover, he recommended reviewing 102 lessons learned periodically regarding their usefulness and sorting out obsolete lessons learned 103 to maintain high quality.

+Figure 2 shows the approach proposed in this contribution.
+After analyzing a given use case, specific results were achieved.
+The whole project is evaluated in a retrospective, and lessons learned are formulated according to the five steps of Rowe et al. [14].
+If the lessons learned (hypothesis) can be validated in further projects, they get added to the lessons learned register.

+108 The lessons learned register is reviewed regularly to ensure relevance and actuality.

-Formulation of High-Quality Lessons Learned Simplified project flow
+Formulation of High-Quality Lessons Learned